Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 Molecular concentrations (in number of molecules in the cell) over time (in seconds) in a BioNetGen chemotaxis simulation with 100 million initial attractant ligand particles.
 {: style="font-size: medium;"}

-Our model, which is built on real reaction rate parameters, provides compelling evidence that the *E. coli* chemotaxis system is very robust to changes in its environment.
-Our simulated bacterium can make a very rapid change in response to a sudden change in its environment, but even if this change is significant, the system will return to its default state.
-This robustness in our simulation has been observed in real bacteria[^Shimizu2005][^Krembel2015], as well as replicated by other computational simulations[^Bray1993].
+Our model, which is built on real reaction rate parameters, provides compelling evidence that the *E. coli* chemotaxis system is robust to changes in its environment across several orders of magnitude of attractant concentration.
+This robustness has been observed in real bacteria[^Shimizu2005][^Krembel2015], as well as replicated by other computational simulations[^Bray1993].

 Aren't bacteria magnificent?